What Freshwater Fish eat Algae

 - Blackbeard algae have a dark purple or black color.
 These algae usually grow on aquarium plants.

 - Green algae spots grow in aquariums with bright lighting and can be difficult to remove.
 It usually grows on the walls of tanks.

-- Green algae also occurs when the light is too bright.
+- Green algae also occur when the light is too bright.

 What fish eat algae that pollute the aquarium?

 In the fight against the overgrowth of the aquarium, fish can become good helpers.
-Fish that feed on algae have their requirements for aquarium parameters, so you need to choose one that is compatible with the conditions in the aquarium.
+Fish that feed on algae have their requirements for aquarium parameters, so you need to choose one that is compatible with the aquarium’s conditions.

 Some species need more care than others, especially when it comes to supplemental nutrition.
-If your aquarium doesn’t produce a lot of algae, you should supplement your eater’s diet with algae or algae pellets.
+You should supplement your eater’s diet with algae or algae pellets if your aquarium doesn’t produce a lot of algae.